Skip to content

 Does this apply in Wales or Scotland?

-No. The Renters' Rights Act 2026 only applies to England.
-Wales has the Renting Homes (Wales) Act 2016, and Scotland has the Private Housing (Tenancies) (Scotland) Act 2016.
+Mostly no - the Renters' Rights Act 2026 applies to England.
+Wales has the Renting Homes (Wales) Act 2016, Scotland has the Private Housing (Tenancies) (Scotland) Act 2016.
+The rental discrimination provisions are an exception and have been extended to all three nations.

 If your landlord is breaking these rules, we can help you generate a professional complaint letter backed by the relevant legislation.